paul-chunwong/REX_2022_Facial_Expression/README.md

 - machine learning using decision tree algorithm with sklearn framework (my friend working)
 - result and conclusion in statistical meaning (Anna & my friend not yet started) (edited)

+focus on the next two coming days:
+- write up the template for the remaining paragraphs in the paper (A & A)
+- run data + get emotion values (P)
+- machine learning using decision tree algorithm with sklearn framework (my friend)

+11:02
+focus on the next two coming days: write up the template for the remaining paragraphs in the paper (A & A) run data + get emotion values (P) machine learning using decision tree algorithm with sklearn framework (my friend)

 DONE: